trunk-io/docs/check/configuration/supported/perltidy.md

 ## Auto Enabling

-perltidy will be auto-enabled if any of its config files are present: *`.perltidyrc`*
+perltidy will be auto-enabled if a `.perltidyrc` config file is present.

 ## Settings

 perltidy supports the following config files:
 * `.perltidyrc`

 You can move these files to `.trunk/configs` and `trunk check` will still find them.
-See [Moving Linter Configs](..#moving-linter-configs) for more info.Trunk check provides a default `.perltidyrc` if your project does not already have one.
+See [Moving Linter Configs](..#moving-linter-configs) for more info.
+Trunk check provides a default `.perltidyrc` if your project does not already have one.